Fano 4-folds having a prime divisor of Picard number 1: Deformations and automorphism groups

 \section{Deformations and automorphism groups}

 In this section we show that the varieties of Corollary \ref{co1} form indeed 28 distinct families of deformations, and we provide some partial results on the dimension of their Kuranishi family by giving an upper bound of $h^1(\mathcal T_X)$.
-This leads also to an upper bound of $h^0(\mathcal T_X)$, and precise results for some of the families.
-Recall that $h^0(\mathcal T_X)$ is the dimension of ${\rm Aut}(X)$, and note that $h^2(\mathcal T_X)=0$ by the Nakano vanishing theorem, which implies that the base of the Kuranishi family of $X$ is smooth of dimension $h^1(\mathcal T_X)$.
+This also leads to an upper bound of $h^0(\mathcal T_X)$, and precise results for some of the families.
+Recall that $h^0(\mathcal T_X)$ is the dimension of ${\rm Aut}(X)$, and that $h^2(\mathcal T_X)=0$ by the Nakano vanishing theorem \cite[Theorem 4.2.3]{Laz}.
+This implies that the base of the Kuranishi family of $X$ is smooth of dimension $h^1(\mathcal T_X)$, i.e.\ deformations of $X$ are unobstructed.

 By a smooth family of Fano varieties we mean a smooth, projective morphism $f \colon \mathcal X \to S$ with connected fibres, and $S$ an irreducible quasi-projective variety, such that the anticanonical divisor $-K_{\mathcal X}$ is Cartier and $f$-ample.